MarquisOgre/digiswap-document/products/prediction/prediction-faq.md

 ### **What happens if the Locked Price and Closed Price are the exact same?**

-In the very rare occurrence that the Locked Price is exactly the same as the Closed Price, no one wins, and all funds entered into positions will be sent to the treasury to be used for DGP buybacks to burn.
+In the very rare occurrence that the Locked Price is exactly the same as the Closed Price, no one wins, and all funds entered into positions will be sent to the treasury to be used for DIGIS buybacks to burn.

 ### **Can I change or remove my position?**